wilsonmar/wilsonmar.github.io/_posts/2016-05-11-histograms.md

 1. Click on cell F4.
 In the formula, double-click "tblData" and press command+V to paste in its place the "Repo_mb" Range Name.
 1. Click on cell F5.
 In the formula, double-click "tblData" and press command+V to paste in its place the "Repo_mb" Range Name.

-1. PROTIP: You may need to remove extremely large (outlier) values if they are either input errors or values that would distort the analysis about the remainder of the population.
-Right-click on F5 to select Copy.
-Switch to the "Data" sheet and command+F to find that value.
-Right-click on the value to select "Delete...".
-Select

    ![histogram-delete-row-207x206](https://user-images.githubusercontent.com/300046/82128069-59190080-9775-11ea-8f0b-15067d57da91.jpg)

 1. Click on cell C5 to change the maximum value included in the Histogram.
 PROTIP: Make the maximum value in the Histogram larger than the largest value in the population which is also easily divisible.
 For example, the maximum population value of 40,034 would have a Histogram max. value like 50,000.